Last updated on December 9th, 2021

 An e-liquid has two different carriers – propylene glycol and vegetable glycerin – that dilute the e-liquid’s nicotine and flavors to the proper strength and hold the ingredients in suspension.

 PG and VG have different properties, and adjusting their ratio in an e-liquid alters the e-liquid’s characteristics.
 An e-liquid containing mostly VG is thicker and generates bigger vapor clouds, but it may be too thick to flow through an e-cigarette coil with very small wick openings.
-If you have a smaller e-cigarette, look for thinner e-liquids containing at least 50 percent PG.
+Unless your vape is using a sub oHm coil, look for thinner e-liquids containing at least 50 percent PG.

 Safety Note: If you have an e-cigarette with removable batteries, you should never carry spare batteries in your pocket.
 If the batteries touch other metal objects such as loose change or car keys, a short circuit could result.
 During a hard short, a battery can vent hot gases or explode.